Guajataca State Forest: Hiking

 Guajataca Forest contains the largest trail system of any forest in Puerto Rico, including El Yunque National Forest.
 Most of the trails begin by the ranger station, which also hosts an information center although it is not always open and it is recommended to call the rangers' office beforehand.
-The most popular hike is the 1.5-mile Interpretative Trail (Spanish: Vereda Interpretativa) which leads to an observation tower that offer some of the best views of the karstic countryside.
-Trail #1 starts off the Interpretative Trail and leads to the Cueva de Viento, the park's most popular feature.
+The most popular hike is the 1.5-mile Interpretative Trail (Vereda Interpretativa) which leads to an observation tower that offer some of the best views of the karstic countryside.
+Trail #1 starts off the Interpretative Trail and leads to the Cueva de Viento, the park's most popular geographical feature.